Macr0Nerd/project_dilemma/README.md

 * generational_simulation
   * The simulation to run for each generation in a generational simulation as a [Dynamic Import](#dynamic-imports)
 * nodes
+  * An array of tables that specify:
+    * node id
-  * An array of tables that specify a node id and an algorithm, as defined in the [Dynamic Imports](#dynamic-imports) section
+    * algorithm, as defined in the [Dynamic Imports](#dynamic-imports)
+    * quantity, if not specified then 1 node is assumed
+      * Note: the node index will be appended to the node_id section
 * simulation
   * The simulation to run as a [Dynamic Import](#dynamic-imports)